Featured Golf Course

 History

-The Boca Raton Golf Club is located in the city of Boca Raton in Palm Beach County.
 The Town of Boca Raton was incorporated in May of 1925, at the height of the Florida land boom.
 That same year, the town council commissioned noted society architect Addison Mizner to plan a world-class resort community.
 Mizner’s company, the Mizner Development Corporation, hired acclaimed golf course architect Donald Ross to lay out an 18-hole golf course in association with the Cloister Inn.
 Completed and opened in 1926, the course layout stretched across El Camino Real road with holes 1-11, 17 and 18 on the north side of the road and holes 12 -16 on the south side.
 The local newspaper stated that “The Cloister Inn Golf course has been literally snatched from the jungle.”

 Today